NauticalNotebook.com

 distant destinations.
 We also took the tram to the Artis Zoo, the Netherland’s oldest

 (established 1838), where we enjoyed many exhibits.
-During our post-cruise stay,
+During our post-

 Boston, USA.
 In this case, we were hosts to good friends who had visited Boston several